yard

 Trying to make the entire yard perfectly flat usually costs more and creates drainage headaches.
 Keep slight slopes where water can safely move.

-If you plan planting beds with shrubs like evergreen borders or summer flowering anchors, you can use those areas to “hide” grade changes with gentle berms.
+If you plan planting beds with shrubs like evergreen borders, you can use those areas to “hide” grade changes with gentle berms.
+Hydrangea or other summer flowering anchors work well where the grade softens naturally.

 Never flatten the ground so it slopes toward your foundation.
 Water must always move away from the house.